Ultimate packing list

 Choose the right luggage

 When it comes to travelling in comfort and security, not any old bag will do.
+Here are six quick tips for preparing the perfect bag for your adventure:

 - For your checked luggage, find a sturdy suitcase with durable zips and wheels.
 Flashy designer suitcases may look great but can attract unwanted attention from thieves.